 While Sass is used for describing the style of a document with precision and structurally with more impact than normal CSS allows.
 Saas incorporates different features that are used to create manageable style sheets and even offers a simple and more elegant syntax for CSS.
 Sass allows converting your syntax file into normal CSS file using a command-line program or a web-framework plugin.
 Sass is helping to make CSS better and giving CSS users real-world implementation and feature experimentation.
 Certain Sass functionality could very well tell future CSS specifications.
 A pre-processor like Sass gives you a whole bunch of functionality all bundled into one tool, irrespective of whether you need or even will use all of those characteristics.
 Though Sass has its own characteristic it is scalable and extensible to structure and manage the CSS as per your future business needs.

-We strongly recommend to hire a front end web developer to leveraging Sass implementation for your website front end optimization and empowering your business with enhanced productivity & better control.
+We strongly recommend to Hire Frontend developers to leveraging Sass implementation for your website front end optimization and empowering your business with enhanced productivity & better control.